-The weekly Mass in the St. Giles School Corrigan Gym (in McDonough Hall of the Gleeson Building during the summer months) is an active sign that we are an intentional community.
+Our weekly Family Mass on Sundays at 10 am is an active sign that we are an intentional community.
+This Mass is held in the St. Giles School Corrigan Gym (1030 Linden Avenue – 2nd Floor – Entrance off Linden Avenue) or in McDonough Hall of the Gleeson Building during the summer months.
 The Family Mass Community’s unique way of gathering as Community and preparing for weekly Liturgy is its primary form of evangelization.
 Our focus on the family and children guides the choices we make in preparing for the Mass, and educating our children in our faith.
 As many as 50 people prepare for and minister at each Mass.

 The central focus of our community life is our Sunday liturgy.
 To prepare for the liturgy, rotating teams of community members attend a meeting lead by an assigned liturgy coordinator and joined by the liturgy director and whenever possible, the priest presider for the Sunday.
 It is a special time to hear God’s word and share it’s meaning in our world, community and lives.